 There are no kiosks along the way, so make sure you take plenty of water and sufficient food or snacks for the hike.

-If you’d rather join a guided hike along the Roman Road, you can book it online.
-This is the best option:
+If you’d rather join a guided hike along the Roman Road, you can book this half day ancient Roman Road hike.

 From Cala Cipolla to Tuerredda

 If you are thinking of trekking in Sardinia, you shouldn’t skip this trail that goes from Cala Cipolla, a beautiful cove at around 1 hour drive from Cagliari, to Tuerredda, one of the best beaches in Sardinia.

 Check out my post about the best beaches in Sardinia.

 The hike goes to Capo Spartivento, a lighthouse now turned into a luxury boutique hotel; and it then gets to a few more gorgeous beaches including Pedra Longa and Cala Antoniareddu, which can’t be reached by car.